oldsphere/dotfiles/README.md

   "beep" sound.

 * For vim just add `set belloff=all` in `.vimrc`
+* for bash edit `/etc/inputrc` and uncomment the `set bell-style none` line-
+    - You need to have sudo permission to edit this file.
+    - An alternative is to have a `.inputrc` on the home folder
 * for zsh add `unsetopt BEEP` on `.zshrc`
   (seen at https://blog.vghaisas.com/zsh-beep-sound/)